Radiologic & MRI Technologist

 SIU offers a magnetic resonance imaging (MRI) and computed tomography specialization as part of the fourth year of the radiologic sciences bachelor’s degree program.

 In the program’s first year, students can expect to take basic science and general core courses and health-related electives.
-The second and third years of the program cover the coursework in the two-year radiography program, which JRCERT accredits.
+The second and third years cover the coursework in the two-year radiography program, which JRCERT accredits.
 This fourth-year program allows students to earn a bachelor’s degree and an MRI specialization.

 Additionally, SIU offers a fully online bachelor’s degree in radiological sciences management education for working professionals.
 This degree is designed for working imaging professionals with MRI, radiation therapy, and diagnostic medical sonography careers who want to pivot into management roles.